 The Maruti cars worth waiting for in 2026

-Brezza facelift — the big one
+Brezza facelift — the big one, and it lands this month

 Baleno and Grand Vitara facelifts — nice, not urgent

-The Baleno facelift, expected through 2026 at around ₹7 to 10 lakh, brings styling and feature updates to Maruti’s premium hatchback rather than a ground-up change.
-The Grand Vitara facelift is expected late 2026 into early 2027 at roughly ₹11 to 21 lakh, with cosmetic tweaks and possibly the newer hybrid tech.
-Both are worth a short wait if you specifically want the updates, but neither is a reason to delay a purchase by many months.
+Our take: both are worth a short wait if you specifically want the updates, but neither is a reason to delay a purchase by many months.
 If you want a hybrid Grand Vitara feel without the wait, its new sibling the Victoris is already on sale (more below).

 Already on sale: the two Marutis you do not need to wait for